Skip to main content

 Distribute to evaluators

-Send the rubric to 3–4 evaluators in Word.
-Each evaluator reads each proposal cover-to-cover.
+Send the rubric to 3 or 4 evaluators in Word.
+Each evaluator reads each proposal cover to cover.

 3